Chromatic homotopy theory is asymptotically algebraic: Introduction

 \paragraph{\bf{Conventions}} Throughout this paper we will employ the following conventions: \begin{itemize} \item We write $\Map$ for mapping spaces in $\infty$-categories and $\Hom$ for mapping spectra in stable $\infty$-categories. \item The $\infty$-category of commutative monoids in a symmetric monoidal $\infty$-category $\cC$ will be denoted by $\CAlg(\cC)$ and we refer to its objects as commutative algebras in $\cC$.
 For $\cC = \Sp$ equipped with its natural symmetric monoidal structure, we usually say $\mathbb{E}_{\infty}$-ring spectrum or $\mathbb{E}_{\infty}$-ring instead of commutative algebra. \item A symmetric monoidal presentable $\infty$-category $\cC = (\cC,\otimes)$ is called presentably symmetric monoidal if the monoidal structure $\otimes$ preserves colimits separately in each variable. \item By symmetric monoidal compactly generated $\infty$-category we always mean a compactly generated $\infty$-category equipped with a symmetric monoidal structure $\otimes$ such that $\otimes$ commutes with all colimits and restricts to a symmetric monoidal structure on the full subcategory $\cC^{\omega}$ of compact objects in $\cC$.
 In particular, the unit object is assumed to compact. \item If $\cC$ is a presentably symmetric monoidal stable $\infty$-category and $A$ is a commutative algebra in $\cC$, then $\Mod_A(\cC)$ denotes the stable $\infty$-category of modules over $A$ in $\cC$.
 In the case $\cC = \Sp$, we will write $\Mod_A$ instead of $\Mod_A(\cC)$ for simplicity.
-Similarly, we write $\CAlg_A(\cC)$ for the $\infty$-category of commutative $A$-algebras in $\cC$ and omit the $\infty$-category $\cC$ when it is clear from context and in particular whenever $\cC = \Sp$. \item Let $G$ be a finite group.
+Similarly, we write $\CAlg_A(\cC)$ for the $\infty$-category of commutative $A$-algebras in $\cC$ and omit the $\infty$-category $\cC$ when it is clear from context and in particular whenever $\cC = \Sp$. \item If $\cC$ is a presentable stable $\infty$-category and $\cS$ is a collection of objects in $\cC$, then we will write $\Loc_{\cC}(\cS)$ for the smallest localizing (stable) subcategory of $\cC$ containing $\cS$. \item The totalization of a cosimplicial diagram of compactly generated $\infty$-categories $\cE^{\bullet}$, denoted $\Tot(\cE^{\bullet})$, will always refer to the limit taken in the $\infty$-category of compactly generated $\infty$-categories. \item Let $G$ be a finite group.
 The category of naive $G$-spectra is by definition the functor category $\Fun(BG,\Sp)$, where the classifying space $BG$ of $G$ is considered as an $\infty$-groupoid. \end{itemize}